nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 around every 12 hours.
 Cycles are a common part of our life; additive and subtractive distances assume that everything can grow infinitely apart, but those aren't the only sort of distances in our experience.

 This sort of clock arithmetic, "modular arithmetic", is an interesting subject in itself.
-P-adic distances take these cycles a step farther: we can have our cycles, then cycles on cycles, then cycles on cycles on cycles.
+But sometimes in nature, things aren't quite cyclical; they look almost like cycles, but then if you zoom in, you'll see additional cycles hanging out on those cycles.
+P-adic distances take modular distances a step farther: we can have our cycles, then cycles on cycles, then cycles on cycles on cycles.
 (Cue a "Yo Dawg" meme here.)
 We want to be able to _refine_ our analysis at every level.
 So let's begin our descent.

 (Specifically, p-adic numbers use *prime* cycles, hence the p-.
 So we'll have 3-adic, 5-adic,